Zubster123/ZubCoin/README.md

 # ZubCoin

-This will be the launch of a new custom token called ZubCoin on the ethereum blockchain.
-It will be coded in solidity and tested on test networks, then possibly deployed on-chain
+* PLANNED FUTURE PROJECT *

-A contract will be written to deploy the token complete with mint, whitelistMint, transfer and burn functions for the token, ZubCoin
+This project will be a fully functioning token built using Solidity.
+The primary goal is to eventually be deployable to the Ethereum blockchain.
+It will be tested on gasless test networks